NoneMoney/hypixelpyblock/README.md

 # CAP - Crypto API
-A PoC for an example financial data
+A PoC for an example financial data stream service.